Amirun-Nahar/Amirun-Nahar/README.md

 ## About Me
 Hi there!
 I'm Amirun Nahar, a passionate Web Developer with a strong interest in crafting engaging and responsive web applications.
 I love bringing ideas to life using technologies like HTML, CSS, JavaScript, React, and MongoDB, and am always keen on solving complex problems with clean, efficient code.

+### Currently:
+* 🚀 Building robust backend solutions for applications like 'Marathon-Backend' and 'HobbyHub-Backend'.
+* 👨‍💻 Exploring real-time data integration and deployment strategies, as seen in 'The-Daily-News-Firebase'.
+* 💡 Continuously enhancing my full-stack skills and diving deeper into modern web development practices.

 <!--
 **Amirun-Nahar/Amirun-Nahar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.